dnet/androsphinx/README.md

 Server details can be configured using a simple QR code with the following format:

- - Format flags (1 byte, LSB: client credentials present, next bit: use TLS)
+ - Format flags (1 byte, LSB: client credentials present)
  - Client master key (32 bytes, "raw" without any encoding, only present when format type has LSB set)
  - Server port (big endian, 2 bytes, "raw" without any encoding)
  - Server hostname (UTF-8)